RozhkoDmytro/WeatherTelegramBot/README.md

 /start - provides a reply keyboard with flags of 6 countries.
 When the user presses the flag it should provide what holiday is today in this country.

-/weather - "Get the current weather for your location",
+/weather - get the current weather for your location

 /about – provides short info about you